apache/spark/docs/spark-standalone.md

 <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>
 <tr>
   <td><code>spark.worker.cleanup.enabled</code></td>
-  <td>true</td>
+  <td>false</td>
   <td>
     Enable periodic cleanup of worker / application directories.
 Note that this only affects standalone mode, as YARN works differently.
 Only the directories of stopped applications are cleaned up.
-    This must be enabled if spark.shuffle.service.db.enabled is "true"
+    This should be enabled if spark.shuffle.service.db.enabled is "true"
   </td>
 </tr>
 <tr>